‘There is a feeling of fear’: Hundreds rally in Seattle to oppose restrictive abortion laws recently passed in other states

 Hundreds of people gathered outside Seattle City Hall at noon Tuesday to show support for abortion rights after other states approved a string of bills restricting access to the medical procedure.

-Demonstrators cheered calls to keep abortion legal, chanting “Fight like hell” and waving signs that said, in various ways, that a woman’s body is her own.
+Demonstrators cheered calls to keep abortion legal, chanting “Fight like hell” and waving signs that stated, in various ways, that a woman’s body is her own.

 “The right to choose (abortion) is an essential human right,” said Kaya Stitzhal, an intern with NARAL Pro-Choice Washington who was at the event with colleagues.
 “Though we have the privilege in our state of having access, there is a feeling of fear.
 It’s important that Seattle show solidarity with women in the states that have enacted bans.”